hannahlu/comp140-gam160-game/README.md

 #OrbZorb

 ##Description
 OrbZorb is designed for children undergoing hand therapy to improve mobility.
 To play, children navigate a spaceship through an assault course of planets, asteroids, and aliens, in a race to get home.
-Difficulty levels can be adjusted to suit individual needs and abilities, the aim, a creative and fun way for children to perform hand exercises, whilst reducing frustration.
+Difficulty levels can be adjusted to suit individual needs and abilities, a creative and fun way for children to perform hand exercises, whilst reducing frustration.

 ##Core Game Mechanics
 - Flying: navigate spaceship around planets, asteroids and more!